 The symptoms of trauma and PTSD and an inability to cope with those symptoms can infiltrate every aspect of your life and prevent you from achieving your goals and leading a healthy, happy, life.

-What Trauma Does To The Brain
+What Trauma and PTSD Does To The Brain

 When you experience a traumatic event or are regularly exposed to traumatic experiences, your brain triggers a severe stress response.
 This stress response leads to dramatic changes in the physical structure of the brain itself.
 Specifically, we see trauma affect the amygdala, which is responsible for your emotional memory, the hippocampus, which is responsible for long-term memory, and the prefrontal cortex, which is responsible for modulating emotion.
 When these core structures in the brain are affected, your brainwave function is negatively impacted.